beartype/beartype/README.rst

 Everything above also extends to:

-* **Arbitrary types** like user-defined classes and classes maintained in the Python stdlib (e.g., ``argparse.ArgumentParser``), which are also trivially type-checked by annotating parameters and return values with those types.
+* **Arbitrary types** like user-defined classes and stock classes in the Python stdlib (e.g., ``argparse.ArgumentParser``) – all of which are also trivially type-checked by annotating parameters and return values with those types.
-* **Arbitrary callables** like instance methods, class methods, static methods, and generator functions and methods.
+* **Arbitrary callables** like instance methods, class methods, static methods, and generator functions and methods – all of which are also trivially type-checked with the ``@beartype`` decorator.

-Let's declare a motley crew of beartyped methods and generators doing various silly things in a strictly typed manner, just 'cause:
+Let's declare a motley crew of beartyped callables doing various silly things in a strictly typed manner, *just 'cause*:

 .. code-block:: python